P2KPTechSolutionsHub/OptoSense-AI/README.md

 # 📈 **OptoSense-AI: Neural Network–Powered pH Prediction**

-**OptoSense-AI** is a Python tool for automated **pH estimation and visualization** from optode RGB images — enabling time-resolved and treatment-specific chemical gradient analysis.
+**OptoSense-AI** is a Python tool for automated **pH estimation and visualization** from optode images — enabling time-resolved and treatment-specific chemical gradient analysis.

 ---